brittpinder/ios-reference/other/networking/README.md

 ```
 When defining a model, you only need to include the properties of the JSON object that you need.
 In our case we are only interested in `setup` and `punchline` so we can exclude `type` and `id`.

 It is also important that the property names within your model exactly match those within the JSON object - otherwise your retrieved data won't be able to be decoded.
-If you want to have different property names than those within the JSON object, you can specify different names by using `CodingKeys`.
+If you want to have different property names than those within the JSON object, you can do this by using `CodingKeys`.

 Lastly, the struct must conform to `Decodable` (or `Codable` if you want to adopt the `Encodable` protocol as well) so that a `JSONDecoder` can convert raw JSON data into an instance of your struct.